Updated June 2024

 NOTE: The following are general halachic guidelines and cannot possibly cover all scenarios.
 Under no circumstances should an individual forgo taking a prescribed medication without first consulting her physician and rav.

-Choleh Sheyaish Bo SakanaSomeone who is ill and whose life may be in danger.
-A choleh sheyaish bo sakana may use any non-kosher medication if an equally effective kosher medicine is not readily available.
-Included in this category is someone whose life is currently not in danger, but if untreated could develop a life threatening complication.
+A choleh sheyeish bo sakana may use any non-kosher medication if an equally effective kosher medicine is not readily available.
+Included in this category is someone whose life is currently not in danger but, if untreated, could develop a life threatening complication.
 This includes an elderly person who has the flu or an infant with a fever.

 Additional examples include the following:

-• A pregnant woman whose life is in danger e.g. blood clotting disorder, toxemia, or who is in active labor, or who is in danger of having a miscarriage.
+- A pregnant woman whose life is in danger (e.g., due to a blood clotting disorder, toxemia) or is in danger of having a miscarriage

 All instructions given by the doctor should be carefully followed, including taking the medication for the prescribed number of days, even though the symptoms may have subsided.
 This also applies to non-kosher medication that is flavored and tastes good.
 All of the above is equally applicable on Pesach to medication which contains chometz.

-Choleh She’ain Bo SakanaSomeone whose life is not in danger.
 This includes anyone who is bedridden, is noticeably not functioning up to par due to pain or illness, or has a fever which is not potentially life-threatening.
-A child under six years of age who has discomfort is also considered a choleh she’ain bo sakana.
+A child under six years of age who has discomfort is also considered a choleh she’ein bo sakana.
 This category also includes the following:

 Those listed above may take non-kosher medication shelo k’derech achila, in an uncommon way of eating, if a kosher alternative is not readily available.2

-Items which are designed to be swallowed3 without chewing, caplets, swallow tablets, and even gelatin capsules, poor tasting chewable tablets, and poor tasting liquids have a shelo k’derech achila status.
+Items which are designed to be swallowed3 without chewing (e.g., caplets, swallow tablets, and even gelatin capsules); poor tasting chewable tablets; and poor tasting liquids; all have a shelo k’derech achila status.

 One who suffers from menopausal symptoms (e.g., hot flashes) should consult a rav to determine whether she is in the category of choleh she’ain bo sakana.
 A pregnant woman often has the status of a choleh sh’ain bo sakana.
 For a further discussion, see below.